Reducing preventable exclusions

 Those who are vulnerable are disproportionately affected: excluded children are twice as likely to be Looked After Children, four times more likely to have grown up in poverty, seven times more likely to have special educational needs and/or disabilities, and 10 times more likely to have a mental health problem.

-In the first of two blogs on this topic, we explore the recent rise in exclusions and why governors can struggle to challenge them: How can governors help to reduce preventable exclusions?
+In the first of two blogs on this topic, we explore the recent rise in exclusions and why school governors can struggle to challenge them: How can governors help to reduce preventable exclusions?

 In the second, Samira Sadeghi of Academies Enterprise Trust, looks at practical steps schools and boards can take to implement a consistent and fair approach to exclusion.